 No mortal eye but looked on him with envy,

 yet in the end ruin swept over him."

-- Maybe a bit of a stretch, but the song about Grizabella ("Grizabella the Glamour Cat") from "Cats" gives this vibe.
+- Grizabella's story in Cats ("Grizabella the Glamour Cat") gives this vibe.
 Former celebrity, now a common, old stray shunned by the Jellicle tribe.

-- This is a common theme in the Human and Dwarf Noble origin stories in Dragon Age: Origins, both of which begin with the player character as a scion of a very powerful family (either that of the in-universe equivalent of a duke or that of the King of Orzammar).
+- This is a common theme in the Human and Dwarf Noble origin stories, both of which begin with the player character as a scion of a very powerful family (either that of the in-universe equivalent of a duke or that of the King of Orzammar).
 Both end with the player on the run and forced to join the Grey Wardens to escape.
-Of course, you do rise to prominence again at the end, but that is to be expected.
+You do rise to prominence again at the end, but that is to be expected.